1997 United Kingdom general election: Post-election events

 The poor results for the Conservative Party led to infighting, with the One Nation group, Tory Reform Group, and right-wing Maastricht Rebels blaming each other for the defeat.
 Party chairman Brian Mawhinney said on the night of the election that defeat was due to disillusionment with 18 years of Conservative rule.
-John Major resigned as party leader, saying "When the curtain falls, it is time to leave the stage".
+John Major resigned as party leader, saying "When the curtain falls, it is time to get off the stage".

-Following the defeat, the Conservatives began their longest continuous spell in opposition in the history of the present day (post–Tamworth Manifesto) Conservative Party - and indeed the longest such spell for any incarnation of the Tories/Conservatives since the 1760s and the end of the Whig Supremacy under Kings George I and George II - lasting 13 years, including the whole of the 2000s.
+Following the defeat, the Conservatives began their longest continuous spell in opposition in the history of the present day (post–Tamworth Manifesto) Conservative Party – and indeed the longest such spell for any incarnation of the Tories/Conservatives since the 1760s and the end of the Whig Supremacy under Kings George I and George II – lasting 13 years, including the whole of the 2000s.
 Throughout this period, their representation in the Commons remained consistently below 200 MPs.

 Meanwhile, Paddy Ashdown's continued leadership of the Liberal Democrats was assured, and they were felt to be in a position to build positively as a strong third party into the new millennium, culminating in their sharing power in the 2010 coalition with the Conservatives.

 Internet coverage

-With the huge rise in internet use since the previous general election, BBC News created a special website - BBC Politics 97 - covering the election.
+With the huge rise in internet use since the previous general election, BBC News created a special website – BBC Politics 97 – covering the election.
 This site was an experiment for the efficiency of an online news service which was due for launch later in the year.